 #3 – The first bite is the best one.
 Every consecutive bite tastes just the same, perhaps not even so.
 To enjoy each bite, just a little more, drink some water in between.
 Yes, I know it sounds crazy, why wash away all that deliciousness?
 Well, because each time you do and then you take another bite, it’s like the first bite.
 That doesn’t mean you eat a giant piece of cake though, the water also helps to fill you up.
 Be happy savoring 3 or 4 max bites.

 #4 – Slow down.
 Listen to your body.
 Don’t stuff yourself.
 As you’ve learned, you can’t eat the way you used to, without feeling miserable and really is it worth it?
 Or can you enjoy the night, just as much, without as much food?

 So yes, have your cake and eat it too!

 I’m a Certified Life Coach, Personal Development Consultant and a Specialty Fitness Instructor.
 I teach INSANITY®, PiYO®, and BOSU® which while they might sound intimidating; they can be modified for the virgin beginner to the most advanced athlete.
 I’m a mentor, an accountability partner and can even guide you on nutrition.
 I get the opportunity to be a positive role model for others, who are struggling to make their way in the world and who I used to be very much like.
-Please reach out to be at email@example.com or visit my website www.robbynackner.com to learn more about me and how I can help you change your life.
+Please reach out to me or visit my website www.robbynackner.com to learn more about me and how I can help you change your life.
 I can’t do it for you, but I can help you along the way.
 It all begins with being aware of the choices you make now, once you have that awareness then you are able to start making the changes necessary to look at life with a different mindset and making different choices.
 I invite you to begin your journey with me and I will walk your path with you, guiding you towards the success you could one time only imagine.